sgigou/sgigou.github.io/_posts/2020-04-10-uitableview-slide-to-delete.markdown

 The only thing you have to implement is the result of the [`tableView(_:trailingSwipeActionsConfigurationForRowAt:)`](https://developer.apple.com/documentation/uikit/uitableviewdelegate/2902367-tableview) function.

-It returns a `UISwipeActionsConfiguration`, which is a container of `UIContextualAction`s.
+It returns a [`UISwipeActionsConfiguration`](https://developer.apple.com/documentation/uikit/uiswipeactionsconfiguration), which is a container of [`UIContextualAction`](https://developer.apple.com/documentation/uikit/uicontextualaction).

 ```swift
 func tableView(_ tableView: UITableView, trailingSwipeActionsConfigurationForRowAt indexPath: IndexPath) -> UISwipeActionsConfiguration? {